trinity-rank/tailing-slash/README.md

 ## Installation

-You can install the package via composer:
+You can install the package via composera:

 ```bash
 composer require trinityrank/tailing-slash